-How will taking the 5-kW Solar Pledge help Clearwater: In exchange for exclusive endorsement and active marketing of one installer, some solar companies offer to donate a percentage of the installation cost to a non-profit.
-This is called affiliate marketing and these donations can range from \$750 to \$1,000 per residential installation.
-Clearwater is not willing to participate in affiliate financing per se, but we will canvas each of the companies on the

-NYSERDA list to see who is willing to allow their finders' fee (typically \$500) to be made as a donation to Clearwater, for any referrals that come through our website, which you the customer, let us know that you used to find an installer and to make the purchase or sign the lease agreement.
-These companies will then be listed on the 5-kW Solar Pledge page of our website, with a link to the full NYSERDA list of installers.
-You can take the 5-kW Solar Pledge by going to www.surveymonkey.com/s/SolarPledge and filling out a quick survey.
-If you know your installer, you can list it there - or notify us when you do.
+How will taking the 5-kW Solar Pledge help Clearwater?
+In exchange for exclusive endorsement and active marketing of one installer, some solar companies offer to donate a percentage of the installation cost to a non-profit.
+This is called affiliate marketing and these donations can range from \$500 - \$750 and up, per residential installation.
+Clearwater is not willing to participate in affiliate financing per se, but we have surveyed each of the companies on the NYSERDA list to see who is willing to allow their finders' fee or referral reward (typically \$100 - \$500) to be made as a donation to Clearwater, for any referrals that come through our website - if you, the customer, let us know which installer you used to find an to purchase your system or sign a lease agreement.
+For a list of these installers click here.
+All NYSERDA solar contractors are listed here: